littleosbook/aenix/doc/diary.md

   mostly due to having to deal with the PIC and the keyboard.
 - added code for printing integers
 - improved the build scripts slightly
-- joined the #osdev irc channel on freenode where we got help with some keyboard hardware details. we also got help on the os-dev forum
+- joined the =osdev irc channel on freenode where we got help with some keyboard hardware details. we also got help on the os-dev forum

 Issues